 A Winter Week in Iceland Day 6: Gullfoss and Thingvellir

 Once again we were on the road early to make it to Gullfoss for first light.
 I had hoped for a spectacular sunrise, but sadly the low clouds stuck around.
 The paths around the falls were really icy so we were glad we had our microspikes.
 Unfortunately the path down to the lower viewing platform was closed for the winter because it was too icy, so we could only view the falls from above.

 After Gullfoss we skipped Geysir (it was raining and we had seen it before), and headed to Thingvellir in hopes of better weather.
-The weather was crazy windy (typical Iceland) so we spent a little bit of time exploring the rift before heading back to the car for lunch.
+The weather was crazy windy (typical Iceland) so we spent a little bit of time exploring the rift.
+We even saw people getting into wet suits to go snorkelling between the tectonic plates in Silfra!
 We hoped to spend more time walking the trails, but the wind picked up more and it started to rain heavily, so we decided to cut our losses and head to Reykjavik.

 On the way we made a quick stop at Alafoss in Mosfellsbaer, Iceland’s oldest wool factory, to buy a handknit lopapeysa sweater for Greg.
 Then we checked in to our Airbnb, cooked some dinner, and vegged out on the couch, thankful we were out of the rain.

 A Winter Week in Iceland Day 7: Reykjavik